nigelhorne/NJH-Snippets/lib/NJH/Snippets/README.md

 # SYNOPSIS

 Abstract class giving read-only access to CSV, XML and SQLite databases via Perl without writing any SQL.
-Look for databases in $directory in this order;
+Look for databases in $directory in this order:
 1) SQLite (file ends with .sql)
 2) PSV (pipe separated file, file ends with .psv)
 3) CSV (file ends with .csv or .db, can be gzipped)